 Headway emphasizes culturally competent care and offers several features to support diverse patient populations:

-• Specializations offered: With over 25 specialties, you can find care for concerns like addiction, LGBTQIA+ issues, maternal mental health, PTSD, couples therapy, family therapy, and child or adolescent therapy.
+Specializations offered: With over 20 specialties, you can find care for concerns like addiction, LGBTQIA+ issues, maternal mental health, PTSD, couples therapy, family therapy, and child or adolescent therapy

-• Languages available: Headway providers offer care in over 57 languages.
+Languages available: Headway providers offer care in over 45 languages, though no complete official list of all supported languages is published

-The platform reports that its network includes a significant share of providers who identify as Black, Indigenous, and People of Color (BIPOC).
-Headway serves ages three to 80+ based on company reports, with some providers listing "Adolescents" and "Seniors" under ages served on their profiles.
+The platform reports that its network includes a significant share of providers who identify as BIPOC and states it's addressing barriers to "finding culturally competent care."
+Headway serves ages 3 to 80+ based on company reports, with some providers listing "Adolescents" and "Seniors" under ages served on their profiles.

 The care you need, when you need it